 Developmental screening is an efficient, cost-effective way to identify potential health or behavioral problems.
-In primary health care settings, the most effective screening tools rely on parent-reported information.47 Children who get screening are more likely to have delays identified, be referred for early intervention, and be determined eligible for early intervention services.
-48 The American Academy of Pediatrics recommends that children, before their third birthday, receive developmental screening
+In primary health care settings, the most effective screening tools rely on parent-reported information.47 Children who get screening are more likely to have delays identified, be referred for early intervention, and be determined eligible for early intervention services.48 The American Academy of Pediatrics recommends that children, before their third birthday, receive developmental screening from their physicians at least three times.49

-46 Ibid
+46 Ibid.